 Children: Our feet are roots

-Our torso trunk
+Our torso is a trunk

 Our hands are branches